 Soon, Beale and other troops under Lieutenant Archibald Gillespie joined General Stephen W. Kearny’s column just before the Battle of San Pasqual on December 6, 1846.
-After the Mexican Army surrounded the small American force and threatened to destroy it, Beale, his Delaware Indian servant, and fellow frontiersman, Kit Carson, crept through the Mexican lines and made their way to San Diego for reinforcements.
-Their actions saved Kearney’s soldiers.
+After the Mexican Army surrounded the small American force and threatened to destroy it, Beale, his Delaware Indian servant, and fellow frontiersman Kit Carson, crept through the Mexican lines and made their way to San Diego for reinforcements.
+Their actions saved Kearny’s soldiers.

 Over the next two years, Beale made six more journeys across the country.
 On his second journey in the summer of 1848, he crossed Mexico in disguise to bring the federal government proof of California’s gold.
 On one of his trips back east, he married Pennsylvania Representative Samuel Edwards’ daughter, Mary, on June 27, 1849.
 The couple would eventually have three children.

 “It is the shortest route from our western frontier by 300 miles, being nearly directly west.
-It is the most level, our wagons only double-teaming once in the entire distance, and that at a short hill, and over a surface, heretofore unbroken by wheels or trail on any kind.
+It is the most level, our wagons only double-teaming once in the entire distance, and that at a short hill and over a surface, heretofore unbroken by wheels or trail on any kind.
 It is well-watered!
 Our greatest distance without water at any time being twenty miles … It crosses the great desert at its narrowest point.”

 Many of the sites that Beale once traveled still exist today.
-Of The Beale Wagon Road, original portions are still visible.
+Of The Beale Wagon Road, the original portions are still visible.
 The road was later followed by the Santa Fe Railroad, Route 66, and Interstate 40.
 Fort Tejon, which he was instrumental in establishing, has been restored and is now a California State Park.
 The Tejon Ranch, near present-day Bakersfield, California, is now the largest private landholding in the United States, encompassing some 270,000 acres.

-His Ash Hill Horse Farm, where he entertained friends such as Ulysses S. Grant, President Grover Cleveland and Buffalo Bill Cody is now listed on the National Register of Historic Places.
+His Ash Hill Horse Farm, where he entertained friends such as Ulysses S. Grant, President Grover Cleveland, and Buffalo Bill Cody, is now listed on the National Register of Historic Places.
 Decatur House also became the unofficial meeting place for the Republican Stalwarts, and Ulysses S. Grant frequently stayed there.
 Beale’s daughter-in-law, Marie, bequeathed Decatur House to the National Trust in 1956.